IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 	- owl kept all the exam scrolls, including the one for gyrfalcon - was able to match up handwriting with correspondence between Orin + Gandras
 		- Macaw accidentally left one of Orin's letters at the Rookery
 - Assassin sniped gyrfalcon while they were off service in their apt
-- Incite the riot by having automata fire into the strikers
+- Incite the riot by having automata fire into the strikers (3a)
 	- actually Kingfisher's automata under her control, not Giltstern's
 - faked lividity by beating up the body - corinsson casted Lightning Arrow to get electrocution burns
-- use the automata, crates to deliver body to the site of riot (during the chaos)
+- use the automata, crates to deliver body to the site of riot (during the chaos, 2:50 am)
 - Owl casts Speak with Dead every 10 days to prevent other usages (excuse - maybe they were undead? many ppl have access to the body and the spell, kingfisher/raven/vulture all have magic)
 # NPCs
 ## The Councillors